modalitysystems/modalitysoftware-docs/TeamNodesPoc/README.md

 All actions are logged to file and can be located at C:\TEMP.
 If a failure occurs, it is logged and the automated process restarts.
 The application can run as a service without a user being signed into the machine.

-#Known Issues
+# Known Issues
 - When "DemoMode" is set to true the call success is lower than when set to false.
--- When false, deep links are used to schedule - which is still in preview so unexpected behaviour may occur overtime.
+ - When false, deep links are used to schedule - which is still in preview so unexpected behaviour may occur overtime.
 - The "CallLength" cannot be less than 7, otherwise the calls fail.

-#Future Scope
+# Future Scope
 - Default Browser Detection:
--- Microsoft Edge (Tested with and works)
+ - Microsoft Edge (Tested with and works)
--- Microsoft Chromium Edge (Tested with and works)
+ - Microsoft Chromium Edge (Tested with and works)